 The Orthopedic and Spine Center project underscores Wesley’s commitment to an already robust orthopedic surgery program.
 Wesley is recognized nationwide for providing exceptional services in this area, including designation as a Blue Distinction Center+ for Spine Surgery and a Blue Distinction Center for Knee & Hip Replacement as part of the Blue Cross Blue Shield Distinction Specialty Care Program.
 Wesley is one of only nine Kansas facilitates to be recognized by Blue Cross and Blue Shield of Kansas for its program expertise and cost-efficiency.
 Wesley’s orthopedic and spine services programs are both accredited by The Joint Commission.

 Wesley is 5-star rated for spinal fusion surgery according to a study released by Healthgrades.
 The study annually evaluates hospital performance at almost 4,500 hospitals nationwide for 32 of the most common inpatient procedures.
 Wesley was named among the top 5 percent in the nation for patient safety and received the patient safety excellence award.
-The complete Healthgrades 2019 Report to the Nation and detailed study methodology can be found at www.healthgrades.com/quality/.
+The complete Healthgrades 2019 Report to the Nation and detailed study methodology can be found on the Healthgrades website.

 Additional program components, such as pre-op education classes, nurse navigators and the latest technology will move Wesley toward a Center of Excellence designation for spine and orthopedic surgery services.
 Wesley has acquired a robotic-arm-assisted machine that helps surgeons provide a CT-derived, patient-specific 3D model to preplan implants.